ytw-wyt/simple-calculator/readme.md

 - **Containerization with Docker:**
   Using Docker and Docker Compose to package, deploy, and run the application consistently across various environments.

-In this assignment, you would understand and implement the fundamentals of modern web application development and deployment.
-Whether you're learning about building RESTful APIs, managing state in a client-side application, or containerizing apps for easier deployment, this calculator project offers a practical, straightforward example to get started.

 ## Setting Up the Application Using Docker

 Follow these steps to clone and set up the repository: